dpharris/OlcbRefresh/README.md

    - Memory Configuration
      - Reading and writing to the node's memory spaces, including Configuration, RAM and EEPROM spaces.
  - Additional Protocols
+   - These protocols extend the base-system.
    - Teaching -- teaching an eventID from one node to one or more others.
    - Traction Control -- train control.
  - Additional Utility-Libraries
+   - These libraries implement useful functionality.
    - BG - Blue/Green -- node health indicators and system buttons.
    - ButtonLed -- implements controlling a button and LED from a single processor pin.

 ## How the Above Translates to the Codebase
+The 'codebase' is a set of libraries and functions that implement the basic protocols of OpenLCB/LCC.

-Each protocol has corresponding code, usually in the form of a class, and implenented as a pair of *.h and *.cpp  files.
+ - Each protocol has corresponding code, usually in the form of a class, and implenented as a pair of *.h and *.cpp  files.

-The codebase tries to hide some of the complexity in #include files.
+ - The codebase tries to hide some of the complexity in #include files.

 However, each protocol needs to have:
  - **initialization**, and